Local Privacy, Data Processing Inequalities, and Statistical Minimax Rates: Comparison to related work

 \subsection{Error-in-variables models}

 As a final remark on related work, we touch briefly on errors-in-variables models~\cite{CarrollRuStCr06,Gleser81}, which have been the subject of extensive study.
 In such problems, one observes a corrupted version $\channelrv_i$ of the true covariate $\statrv_i$.
 Privacy analysis is one of the few settings in which it is possible to precisely know the conditional distribution $\channelprob(\cdot \mid \statrv_i)$.
 However, the mechanisms that are optimal from our analysis---in particular, those in strategies~\eqref{eqn:ltwo-sampling} and~\eqref{eqn:linf-sampling}---are more complicated than adding noise directly to the covariates, which leads to complications.
 Known (statistically) efficient error-in-variables estimation procedures often require either solving certain integrals or estimating equations, or solving non-convex optimization problems~\cite[e.g.,][]{LiangLi09,MaLi10}.
-Some recent work~\cite{LohWa12} shows that certain types of non-convex programs arising from errors-in-variables can be solved efficiently; extending these types of results to private settings could be interesting.
-In density estimation, as noted, corrupted observations lead to nonparametric deconvolution problems that appear harder than estimation under privacy constraints.
-(See Section~\ref{sec:density-lower-bounds} for our earlier discussion.)
+Some recent work~\cite{LohWa12} shows that certain types of non-convex programs arising from errors-in-variables can be solved efficiently.
+In density estimation (as noted in Section~\ref{sec:density-lower-bounds}), corrupted observations lead to nonparametric deconvolution problems that appear harder than estimation under privacy constraints.
 Further investigation of computationally efficient procedures for nonlinear error-in-variables models for privacy-preservation is an interesting direction for future research.